emu-russia/psxcpu/Readme.md

 :warning: The information was moved from the old wiki in Russian.
 Information may need to be clarified here and there.

+:warning: A number of sections and repository contents may be redundant because the repository was built from different sources (site, old wiki, forum, etc.).
+Over time, everything will fall into place as it should.

 ## IC103 Overview

 The CPU on all revisions of the motherboard is represented by one large chip with 208 pins, under the designation IC103.